-RNA polymerase III transcribes a variety of structural RNAs that includes one rRNA, transfer RNAs (tRNAs), and small nuclear RNAs (snRNAs). tRNAs have a
+RNA polymerase III transcribes a variety of structural RNAs that includes one rRNA, transfer RNAs (tRNAs), and small nuclear RNAs (snRNAs). tRNAs have a critical role in translation; they bring amino acids to the growing polypeptide chain. snRNAs have a variety of functions, including "splicing" premRNAs and regulating transcription factors.

-A scientist characterizing a new gene can determine which polymerase transcribes it by testing whether the gene is expressed in the presence of a particular mushroom poison, $\alpha$ -amanitin.
-Interestingly, $\alpha$ -amanitin affects the three polymerases very differently.
-RNA polymerase I is completely insensitive to $\alpha$ -amanitin.
-In contrast, RNA polymerase II is extremely sensitive to $\alpha$ -amanitin, and RNA polymerase III is moderately sensitive.
+A scientist characterizing a new gene can determine which polymerase transcribes it by testing whether the gene is expressed in the presence of a particular mushroom poison, α -amanitin.
+Interestingly, α -amanitin affects the three polymerases very differently.
+RNA polymerase I is completely insensitive to α amanitin.
+In contrast, RNA polymerase II is extremely sensitive to α -amanitin, and RNA polymerase III is moderately sensitive.
 Knowing the transcribing polymerase can clue a researcher into the general function of the gene being studied.